SixArm/openssl-encrypt/README.md

     We choose this because it's the current default of the current openssl tool, and we set it explicity because openssl versions have different defaults.

-  * Message digest using SHA-256.
-    We choose this because it's the current default of the current openssl tool, and we set it explicity because openssl versions have different defaults.

   * Salt that is randomly generated.

   * The output file path defaults to the input file path with suffix ".aes".